GioC1810/Computational_intelligence/exam/README.md

 To reduce the size of the table I created a dictionary based on 'defaultdict' but that overrides the __missing method that does not add a new key if it is not found to drastically reduce the final size of the q table In addition to that i also employ some transformations on the board state to reduce the number of states to be stored in the table
-More info about formula update, training and parameters can be found in the mc_agent_training jupyter notebook
+More info about formula update, training and parameters can be found in the mc_agent_training notebook

 ### MinMax agent
 The agent uses the minmax algorithm with alpha-beta pruning to make the best move.